 The Striped Bass, scientifically referred to as Morone saxatilis is endemic to the East Coast.
 The striped bass has been a prized fish since the Plymouth Colonies in 1670 where they were commercially fished.
 In 1607, Captain John Smith found the Chesapeake Bay waters clean and clear, free of the phytoplankton clouds that followed in later years.
 He wrote in 1614 that the fish seemed so plentiful that one might walk “dryshod” across their backs over the river.
 Striped bass can live up to forty years and reach weights greater than 100 pounds at nearly five feet in length, although individuals larger than 50 pounds are considered an absolute trophy fish and a possibly once-in-a-lifetime.

 The entire California Striper fishery is the result of 435 fish planted on two occasions–135 fingerlings in 1879 and 300 in 1882.
 Fingerling Stripers were first introduced into San Francisco bay in 1879 and were place in the Carquinez Straits.
 Transported by train from New Jersey’s Navesink River, the fish prospered in Delta and San Francisco Bay.
 Only 4 years later on October of 1883 a fisherman reported catching a 16 lb striper in the Sacramento River!
 Imagine what the DGF would have said today about dumping a bunch of foreign fish into the Bay!
 The striper population in the Bay exploded–between 1889 and 1892 the yield of stipers by commercial fishermen increased 250 percent.
 There is a record of a party boat in SF bay that landed 1500 fish in one boat in 1894.
 The stripers were fished commercially until 1935 when the local sports fishermen managed to lobby against the commercial fishery to improve their sport!
 Times have certainly changed.
 Stripers have established themselves as far north as the Umpqua River in Oregon and as far south as Redondo Beach in Los Angeles.
 What a scary thought that a couple hundred fish dumped into the bay could change the entire dynamic of a coastal fishery forever!
 A 36 Inch, 20lb Striper is about 12 years old.
 You can count the rings on the scales to determine age.
 Stripers migrate into rivers and estuaries with current or tidal oscillations to spawn in the spring.
+There have been reports of Stripers spawning in the Pajaro and Salinas river estuaries and some flyfishermen.
+Flyfishermen have been targeting these estuaries that are only open weekends and wednesdays to steelhead fishermen.
 March and April are good striper fishing months in the river.
-The eggs need to drift and suspend in current to develop into fry which takes 2 days.
+Striper eggs need to drift and suspend in current to develop into fry which takes 2 days.
 Female stripers start annual spawning at 18 inches and a 5 pound fish can produce over a million eggs.
-Yearly surveys taken since 1946 of the distribution abundance of striper fry indicate the the fishery is healthy.
-And, as many species in the Delta decline due to water fluctuations, stripers are the least effected.
+Yearly surveys taken since 1946 of the distribution abundance of Striper fry indicate the the fishery is healthy.
+And, as many species in the Delta decline due to water fluctuations, Stripers are the least effected.
 As one Biologist recently put it

 Striped bass are extremely prolific and attempts to propagate them artificially are unwarranted.
 So many fry are produced through natural propagation that almost any contribution from artificial sources would be superfluous.
 Once established in an area any decline in the population is most likely the result of environmental factors rather than insufficient natural propagation.